China's leaders gather to hash out Trump tariff battle plans

 Last month, new home prices in China's most developed "first-tier" cities fell 3.4 per cent year-on-year, according to the National Bureau of Statistics.

-The slide was even more pronounced in second-tier cities, where new home prices dropped five percent on-year in January, and in third-tier cities where prices fell six percent, the data showed.
+The slide was even more pronounced in second-tier cities, where new home prices dropped 5 per cent on-year in January, and in third-tier cities where prices fell 6 per cent, the data showed.

 "Our prognosis of China's problems continues to lie in housing," Oxford Economics' Loo said, pointing to the impact the crisis was having on everything from local government finances to consumer demand.